-If you have just finished your National Qualifications and are considering your next step this section will give you some ideas and help you make plans for a bright, successful future.
+If you've just finished your National Qualifications and are thinking of what to do next this section will give you some ideas and help you make plans for a bright, successful future.

 Next step also provides you with useful hints and tips on CV writing, application forms and interviews.